Solicitors specialising in buying a property at auction

 • Study the auction catalogues to see what the reserve prices are and compare with the eventual auctioned price

 • Decide on the maximum price you are prepared to pay and do not deviate or be tempted to up your price because other bidders do.
 Bear in mind that the guide price of auctioned properties are often set artificially low in order to ramp up interest.
 So do your own reswearch as to the real market value of the property – and base your bid on that price.

 1. Sort out your finances in advance

 - Amazingly many people simply fail to arrange their finances before turning up at auction.

-- Make sure you get a mortgage agreed in advance – at least in principle.
+- Always make sure you get a mortgage agreed in advance – at least in principle.

 - If you are considering purchasing a buy-to-let property at auction, be aware that most mortgage companies only lend on buy-to-let loan properties if they are ready to rent out to prospective tenants – which might be a problem if you are planning to buy a property that needs weeks of renovation.